-Plaza de Armas is the perfect place to begin any Cusco city tour.
+First up on this list of things to do in Cusco is a visit to Plaza de Armas which is the perfect place to begin any Cusco city tour.
 Located in the center of the city, Plaza de Armas has a bit of everything for everyone.

 The main shopping street in Plaza de Armas is Calle Plateros for all your Peruvian knick-knacks and souvenirs.

-Also located in Plaza de Armas is the impressive Cusco Cathedral (Catedral del Cuzco) and the Natural History Museum (Museo De Historia Natural), two iconic landmarks that are not to be missed!
+Also located in Plaza de Armas are the impressive Cusco Cathedral (Catedral del Cuzco) and the Natural History Museum (Museo De Historia Natural), two iconic landmarks that are not to be missed!

-Tip: For an elevated view of Plaza de Armas head into Starbucks located on the second floor in the building next to the Natural History Museum.
+Tip: For an elevated view of Plaza de Armas head to Starbucks located on the second floor in the building next to the Natural History Museum.

-Next on this Cusco itinerary is the famous San Pedro Market, a must-visit location to add on your list of things to do in Cusco.
+Next on this Cusco itinerary is the famous San Pedro Market, a must-visit location to add to your list of things to do.

 From Plaza de Armas it is approximately a ten-minute walk to the San Pedro Market.

-When I visited San Pedro Market, the first thing I did was grab a freshly squeezed juice to take away and went on the hunt to purchase a colorful handmade poncho to keep me warm on my seven day Andes Mountain trek that I was about to embark on.
+When I visited San Pedro Market, I first grabbed a freshly squeezed juice to take away and went on the hunt to purchase a colorful handmade poncho to keep me warm on my seven-day Andes Mountain trek that I was about to embark on.

 There are countless garment stores inside the San Pedro Market and I guarantee you’ll find something that fits you perfectly.
 I paid 70 soles for my poncho so expect to spend something around this price.

-Tip: If you are planning on doing a trek in the Andes, cocoa leaves are known to be a natural remedy to help with altitude sickness and San Pedro Market is the best place to buy a fresh bag for cheap!
+Tip: If you plan on trek in the Andes, cocoa leaves are known to be a natural remedy to help with altitude sickness and San Pedro Market is the best place to buy a fresh bag for cheap!